A home gym is a top all-in-one fitness option

 Weight stacks are rectangular weight plates that are pulled vertically along a bar by a cable, just like equipment at most gyms.
 Users slide a sturdy metal pin into the stack to select how much weight to lift.
 This makes changing resistance quick and easy, but you're limited by the stack's maximum weight.

 Plate loading requires users to heft the weight plates onto the machine's lever bars.
 All the plate-loading machines in this report use Olympic weights, which have a 2-inch diameter hole in the middle of each plate.
 Plate-loading machines usually have the greatest versatility, and are also capable of handling the most weight -- perfect for a heavy lifter, but equally accessible for beginners.

 Power Rod resistance is Bowflex's proprietary technology.
 Power Rod resistance uses flexible rods that start out straight.
 As you move the home gym's handles through the range of motion, you bend the rods.
 The more they bend, the more resistance they offer.
 This is sometimes known as non-linear or progressive resistance because the rods offer a progression of increased resistance throughout the range of motion.

-Glideboard resistance is when you use your own body weight as your weight.
-A few home gyms use this technology and they tend to be smaller and less expensive.
-To use them, you sit or lie on a padded board that glides on parallel rails.
+Glideboard resistance uses your own body weight to help you build up.
+Home gyms that use this technology tend to be smaller, lighter and less expensive than other types.
+To use these, you sit or lie on a padded board that glides on parallel rails.
 Pulleys are mounted at the top of the rails, and you pull on the cable handles to move the board.
 The steeper you set the incline, the more your body weight works as resistance.
-These home gyms tend to be smaller and lighter.

 Ultimately, the only way to be sure a home gym is right for you is to test it.
 Don't be shy about going to a local fitness equipment or sporting goods store and trying out some of the floor models before you buy online.
 While there, actually do the exercises, or at least get into the machine and make sure it's comfortable to adjust and use.